-- Windows in new infill structures that use horizontal proportions, or some other inappropriate configuration. - Infill structures that use a variety of different window types on different facades.
+- Windows in new infill structures that use horizontal proportions, or some other inappropriate configuration. - Infill structures that use a variety of different window types on different facades. - Simulated-lite appearance with "sandwiched" muntins without an exterior-mounted grid/grille.

 Inappropriate Window Configurations